TAZZMC/Advanced-Space-Combat/API_REFERENCE.md

-# Enhanced Hyperdrive System - API Reference
+# Enhanced Hyperdrive System v2.1.0 - API Reference

-This document provides comprehensive API documentation for developers working with the Enhanced Hyperdrive System.
+This document provides comprehensive API documentation for developers working with the Enhanced Hyperdrive System with modern UI framework and CAP integration.

 ## 🏗️ Core Architecture